 - The water in the ocean is called ‘salt water’ because it is full of salt, but water that falls as rain and flows down the rivers to the sea doesn’t have any salt in it and is called ‘fresh water’.

 - You can find all sorts of fish and birds and many other kinds of creatures living in water.
 Some creatures that live in water like both fresh water and salt water, but some creatures only like to live in fresh water rivers and lakes and some only like to live in salt water (marine habitats).

 Look at the gallery below and see if you can spot all the following:

 - A meandering river

-- The estuary of the river Exe
+- The river Elbe

-- The tidal river Avon in Bristol at high tide
+- The river Thames in London

 When a lot of rain falls in a short time, the ground can’t always absorb it quickly enough.
 This means that lots more water than normal flows into the rivers.
 If there is more water than the river can carry away to the sea, it bursts over its banks and floods the land around it.
 This is called a ‘flash flood’ because it happens so quickly.

 There aren’t always many safe places to cross a river on foot, and building bridges was hard for people before they had modern machines.
 Anyone going on a journey would have to cross a river at the same place as lots of other people.
 Towns would often grow up around these places so that travellers could find a place to sleep or trade goods with each other.

 The mouth of a river also used to be a very good place to build a town.
 Large boats that cross the sea to other countries can sail into the mouth of the river to unload their cargo and to load local produce to take elsewhere.
 Small boats can sail up and down the river taking goods to and from the towns that are further inland.